-DNREC staff are leading the project, working with the Maryland Department of Natural Resources, the U.S. Fish and Wildlife Service, the U.S. Department of Agriculture and a researcher from the California University of Pennsylvania.
+DNREC staff are leading the project, working with the Maryland Department of Natural Resources, the U.S. Fish and Wildlife Service, the U.S. Department of Agriculture and a researcher from the California University of Pennsylvania for overall planning.

 You can help bring back the Delmarva fox squirrel in Delaware.
 Keep an eye out for the squirrels as they make their comeback in Delaware.
 Take note, take photos, and report what you see.

 They are expected to show up on game cameras so please send those photos as well.